 “I’ve always prided myself on writing a lot of different types of songs, while some people may like to play it safe, I prefer diversity.
 So it’s about new energy and doing different things, getting away from the old ways and starting fresh, that’s what we’ve been able to do with Rodeowave.”

 Excited at the limitless possibilities of the freedom of running his own label, he is also extending the knowledge and experience he has gained over the years to other artists.
-The full-service record label/promotions/management company not only handles details of his own career but has promoted music by The Lumineers, Neal McCoy, and new artists Miss Willie Brown, High Valley, Old Dominion and Sam Riddle.
+The full-service record label/promotions/management company not only handles details of his own career but has promoted music by The Lumineers, Neal McCoy, and new artists Miss Willie Brown and High Valley.

 The company is also the launch pad for television and film projects.
 A new movie called Fat Biscuit will begin shooting in the fall of 2013.
 His love of travel, food and meeting new people heavily influenced a tv project currently in production.
 No stranger to television, Phil was nominated for an Emmy Award in the "Outstanding Original Song" category for his composition "Live For Today," which performed and produced for a recurring series on NBC's Today Show.